-Skin Health: Traditionally, sassafras has been used for many different topical issues, and skin health is no exception.
+Traditionally, sassafras has been used for many topical issues and skin health is no exception.
 If you suffer from boils, sores, rashes, or excessive marks on the skin, applying a poultice of sassafras leaves to the affected areas can quickly reduce the inflammation or discoloration of the skin.
 The presence of tannic acid and a unique compound called Sassafrid is believed to provide these benefits and protective measures to the skin.

-Sooth Menstrual Pain: For women suffering through the painful symptoms of menstruation, such as bloating, cramping, and heavy bleeding, the analgesic and anti-inflammatory properties of sassafras are a boon.
-For thousands of years, this natural remedy has lessened the discomfort of menstruation for women, and remains a popular recommendation from herbalists for women who suffer unusually painful periods.
+For women suffering from the painful symptoms of menstruation, such as bloating, cramping, and heavy bleeding, the analgesic and anti-inflammatory properties of sassafras are a boon.
+For thousands of years, this natural remedy has lessened the discomfort of menstruation for women and remains a popular recommendation from herbalists for women who suffer unusually painful periods.

-Detoxify the Body: The leaves of sassafras are a well known diuretic, which increases your urination, thus eliminating excess toxins, salts, and fats from the body.
+The leaves of sassafras are a well-known diuretic, which increases your urination, thus eliminating excess toxins, salts, and fats from the body.
 If you want to improve the health and functioning of your kidneys, the best way is to flush your system with a diuretic, and sassafras tea is a great way to do that.

-A Final Word of Warning: The volatile oil of sassafras, which is known as safrole, is extremely powerful, as mentioned at the top of this article.
+Word of Caution: The volatile oil of sassafras, which is known as safrole, is extremely powerful.
 While very small amounts can be safe, as little as a teaspoon can cause violent reactions of vomiting and nausea, while higher amounts can even be fatal.
-Again, always speak with a trained professional when adding a new herbal remedy to your health regimen, particularly one as powerful as sassafras!
+Always speak with a trained professional when adding a new herbal remedy to your health regimen, particularly one as powerful as sassafras!